-An extraordinary winter cross country skiing and dog sledding adventure, this is your chance to gain leadership skills, define your values, be of service, strengthen the relationship with your family and – most important of all - discover what you are capable of.
+An extraordinary winter cross country skiing and dog sledding adventure, this is your chance to gain leadership skills, define your values, be of service, strengthen the relationship with your family and—most important of all—discover what you are capable of.
 Travel over frozen lakes and rivers; learn how to manage teams of huskies; cross-country ski; navigate with a map and compass; check ice conditions; process firewood; and learn how to stay comfortable in potentially sub-zero temperatures.
 At the end of the course, participate in a facilitated family conversation where the entire family can gain insight into your experience and discuss how your newfound knowledge will transfer back to your daily lives.

 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

 Mushing a team of dog sleds offers the opportunity to develop a unique working/trust relationship between the students and the dogs.
 Students will be trained in commands, how to handle the dogs and control the sleds through the ever-changing terrain of Minnesota’s North Woods.
-Students navigate a route over frozen lakes and rivers and travel the overland portage trails between them.
+Students navigate a route over frozen lakes and rivers, and travel the overland portage trails between them.
 Group members take turns mushing the sled throughout the course, but everyone cares for the dogs on a daily basis.
 Mushing is not a passenger sport; it is hard and rewarding work.
 Students generally spend at least two days mushing the team for each week of course length.

 The solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
 Many students use this reflection time to make significant decisions about their future, journal, and enjoy the beauty of their surroundings unencumbered by the constant external stimulation of modern life.
 The duration of solo depends on the course length and type, as well as the competency and preparedness of the student group.
 Students find that solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound experience.